gnadare/gnadare.github.io/content/en/teaching/seminars/CTCS/ctcs.md

 ---
 title: Category Theory in Computer Science
-summary: <i>Category Theory in Computer Science</i> will commence at Kutaisi International University on February 21, 2024.
-The sessions will be held on Tuesdays 20:00-21:30, in auditorium G7.
-The seminar is designed for mathematics and computer science bachelor students, with the goal of identifying common ground between the two fields.
+summary: <i>Category Theory in Computer Science.</i> The seminar at Kutaisi International University.
+Designed for mathematics and computer science bachelor students, with the goal of identifying common ground between the two fields.
 tags:
   - Category Theory in Computer Science
 date: '2024-02-21T11:00:00Z'